 The violation trend analysis table is another enforcement tool and has historically been used to identify violations for targeted enforcement efforts.
-Below is the current violation trend analysis table and a table showing the ELD Citations from 2018 to 2020.
+FY 2023 update: Below is the updated violation trend analysis table and a table showing the ELD Citations from 2018 to YTD 2022.